 Students are not permitted to live on campus while on LOA.
 Access to campus will not be permitted unless approved by the DSW for such purposes as meetings and commitments related to their LOA reinstatement request.
 Students are required to return their ID to Graduate Student Life Office before leaving campus.

 Financial Aid

-For questions about the impact of an LOA on student loans and financial aid, students should contact the Student Financial Services office at <a href="mailto:stweathearto:stw
+For questions about the impact of an LOA on student loans and financial aid, students should contact the Student Financial Services office at sfs@wheaton.edu.

 Incompletes and Withdrawals